maoberlehner/markus-oberlehner-net/content/blog/setting-up-eleventy-with-preact-and-htm.md

 `;
 ```

-One thing you have to keep in mind is that although we are using Preact to build our website, Eleventy still is a **static** site generator. **So by using Preact as a server-side templating language, you can't build anything interactive like buttons that react to click events, for example.** The code only runs once on the server, and the generated HTML output is rendered in the browser. **No JavaScript is loaded or executed on the client!** At least for now. **If you want to use certain interactive elements like image carousels or contact forms on your website, you can read about it in my next article coming up Sunday 22nd of March.** [Follow me on Twitter if you don't want to miss it](https://twitter.com/MaOberlehner).
+One thing you have to keep in mind is that although we are using Preact to build our website, Eleventy still is a **static** site generator. **So by using Preact as a server-side templating language, you can't build anything interactive like buttons that react to click events, for example.** The code only runs once on the server, and the generated HTML output is rendered in the browser. **No JavaScript is loaded or executed on the client!** At least for now. **If you want to use certain interactive elements like image carousels or contact forms on your website, you can [read about it in my next article](/blog/building-partially-hydrated-progressively-enhanced-static-websites-with-isomorphic-preact-and-eleventy).**

 ### Rendering content